philip-peterson/RDT_Implementation/README.md

 Receiver
 --------

-Start this server first; it will run while the Receiver and Sender connect to it.
+Start this client first; otherwise, the server will think you are the sender and all heck will break loose!

 ```
 java -jar build/jar/Receiver.jar